 This is it, folks.
 Fall has officially arrived.
 I believe all seasons have their moments of glory.
 Still, I’m particularly partial to this one and not because of pumpkin spice lattes (sorry but I think they’re over-rated).

 For starters, I love fall because of how the cool air feels against my face, replacing last season’s sweaty glow with a flattering pink blush.
 I love how the fallen leaves crackle beneath my boot-clad feet when they’re not dancing in the autumn breeze.
-And I love how the smell of wood-burning stoves permeates the fall air, inviting me to slow down more, socialize less, and huddle in on the oversized sofa with my love.
+And I love how the smell of wood-burning stoves permeates the fall air, inviting me to slow down more, socialize less, and snuggle on my oversized sofa with Biscuit the Shih-poo.

 I love fall because it’s the season of layers.